Smallpox immunity may persist from childhood

 Except for the expected local redness and swelling (which was considered as positive reaction to the skin test), there were no other local or generalized manifestations.
 The results suggest that a vaccinia skin test prepared in a simple and cheap method is a safe and a potentially useful tool by which to assess immunity.

-"Skin test reactions represent memory of T Lymphocytes from a previous encounter with a specific antigen/pathogen," Somekh said.
+"Skin test reactions represent memory of T Lymphocytes from a previous encounter with a specific antigen/pathogen," Somekh tells Bioterrorism Watch.

 "Positive reaction does not always suggest an existing immunity; however, in our study, skin test reactivity was significantly correlated with protective levels of antibodies to vaccinia.
 Our results are still preliminary, and we do not suggest avoiding vaccination of people with positive skin test reactions until these results can be further studied and confirmed," he adds.

-2. Somekh E,et al. Abstract G-1087.
-Presented at the 43rd Interscience Conference on Antimicrobial Agents and Chemotherapy.
+2. Somekh E, Mendelson E, Dalal I, et al. Determination of immunity to vaccinia virus by using diluted inactivated vaccinia vaccine solution for intradermal skin testing.
+Abstract G-1087.
+Presented at the 43rd Interscience Conference on Anti-microbial Agents and Chemotherapy.
 Chicago; September 2003.